bhanuteja-tech/Api-development-using-Flask/Api development using Flask/README.md

 python app.py
 ```

 The API will be available at `http://localhost:5000`
+This will only runs in your Local System

 ## Error Handling
 - Invalid team names will return an appropriate error message